Akishige Kaneda

 Akishige Kaneda (兼田 亜季重, Kaneda Akishige) is a Japanese football player who plays for Oita Trinita in the J2 League.

 Club career

 Born in Fukuyama, Hiroshima, Kaneda was a product of Sanfrecce Hiroshima's youth ranks where he was teammates with players like Tsubasa Yokotake and Kenta Uchida.

 In 2008, Kaneda signed a professional contract with Ehime F.C. and had been coached by goalkeeper coach Akira Yamanaka, before he was then replaced by former goalkeeper Yoshimi Sasahara.
 Kaneda stayed for five years in Ehime and had only made a total of three appearances.

 In 2014, Kaneda completed a permanent move to Montedio Yamagata where he spent two years as a substitute goalkeeper.

 At the start of the 2016 season, Kaneda moved to the newly promoted Avispa Fukuoka.

+In 2016, Kaneda joined Avispa Fukuoka, a newly promoted J1 League team.
+He mostly played as a substitute and didn't always make the bench.
+However, he finally made his J1 League debut in the last game of the season against Kashiwa Reysol, marking his first appearance in the league in his ninth year as a professional, even though Fukuoka's relegation back to J2 was already confirmed.

+The following year, in 2017, Kaneda returned to playing in the J2 League.
+Mid-season, he earned a starting position from Rikihito Sugiyama and achieved a career-high of 15 official appearances.
+However, he reverted to a reserve role by the end of the season, and his contract with Avispa Fukuoka was not renewed.

+In 2018, Kaneda moved to Oita Trinita but did not make any official or bench appearances throughout the year.
+At the close of the 2018 season, he was placed on the Japan Football Association's transfer list.

+On December 12, 2018, Kaneda participated in the J.League joint tryout at Fukuda Denshi Arena in an effort to find a new club, but he was unsuccessful.
+Consequently, Oita Trinita announced Kaneda's retirement from professional football on February 15, 2019.